danobi/dxuuu.xyz/src/bpfilter.md

 This week it was brought to my attention that `bpfilter` might be delaying our kernel boot sequence.
-The initial thought was that bpfilter's usermode upcalls were stalling for some reason and caused boot time stalls.
+The initial thought was that bpfilter's usermode upcalls were stalled for some reason and caused boot time stalls.

 While it is true that module initialization for built-in modules (ie.
 `CONFIG_FOO=y`) is serialized and that in theory it is possible for the boot to